Maya warfare: Tactics and organization

 Little can be known about how the ancient Maya planned and coordinated their attacks.
 However, it has been noted that the Maya cities kept some distance between themselves and their enemies with an estimated mean distance of 55 km (about two to eight day's travel) between major settlements.

 This may support the theory that war was fought by and for elites; that is, the Maya and non-Maya nobility.
 This may be because of the long distances that had to be traveled between cities.
 One estimate puts about 500-1000 men on the battlefield on each side of the conflict at maximum based on estimates about the logistics of the journey, such as amount of weight carried and how much food was needed on the journey.

 It is thought that enemies would project missiles at long range, then as they advanced on each other, discipline probably declined, allowing individuals to attempt to personal feats of bravery.
 The main body of the population does not appear to have been active in most conflicts unless it involved the overthrow of a ruler.

 Military organization is somewhat unclear.
 Leadership seems to have been embodied mostly in the Halach Uinik, the ajaw or lord of each geopolitical unit, known as a batab.

 Although the Maya had projectile technology, such as the atlatl and spear, much of the actual fighting was done at close range with "thrusting, stabbing, and crushing".
 Weapons were crafted mostly from obsidian and chert, obsidian being the sharpest (but more brittle).
 Knapping chert or obsidian into bifacial projectile points and attaching them to atlatl darts, spears, and arrows was the dominant technology.
 Although bows and arrows were used, spears and Macuahuitl remained much more common.
 As well, chipped flint was common in close range combat knives.

+Scholars believe that battles were meant to be quick, and not with the purpose of conquering the city.
+Attacks' success was often based on the prospect of being a surprise attack.
+A major part of Maya Warfare included what followed a battle.
+The capture and sacrifice of high valued targets was the main reason and prospect for war.
+Sacrifices were made in an attempt for them to communicate with their gods and keep them in their good graces.
+These statues where they're war sacrificing elites become deeply rooted into the culture, where they idolize becoming a warrior.
+Having and maintaining this culture of warriorhood is vital to building the culture into the future warriors of the city.